bitslice7/auto-annotated-portfolio/content/pages/blog/blog-1.1.md

   backgroundRepeat: no-repeat
   opacity: 100
 ---
-## Designing a modern, sleek micro serif font.
+## Designing a modern, sleek hybrid serif font.

 Hybrid serif fonts are characterized by their small, almost negligible serifs.
 They combine the readability of sans serif fonts (like helvetica) and the sophistication of traditional serif fonts.